 |---|---|---|---|

-| Licensed Electrician | $90k–$130k | $140k+ | Highest-demand trade on SEEK.
+| Licensed Electrician | $90k to $130k | $140k+ | Highest-demand trade on SEEK.
 Solar, battery, EV expansion driving growth. |

-| Licensed Plumber | $85k–$110k | $150k+ | $120–$180/hr charge-out in WS.
+| Licensed Plumber | $85k to $110k | $150k+ | $120 to $180/hr charge-out in WS.
 Critical national shortage listing. |

-| Carpenter / Builder | $85k–$100k | $130k+ | Volume demand driven by WS new-build pipeline. |
+| Carpenter / Builder | $85k to $100k | $130k+ | Volume demand driven by WS new-build pipeline. |

-| Roofer / Metal Fabricator | $75k–$95k | $120k+ | Re-roofing cycle strong — 12–15yr tile/Colorbond replacement. |
+| Roofer / Metal Fabricator | $75k to $95k | $120k+ | Re-roofing cycle strong — 12 to 15yr tile/Colorbond replacement. |

-| Tiler / Waterproofer | $70k–$90k | $120k+ | Bathroom reno boom.
+| Tiler / Waterproofer | $70k to $90k | $120k+ | Bathroom reno boom.
 High-quality tilers booked 3+ months out. |

-| Apprentice (Year 1–2) | $18–$22/hr | — | + $10,000 federal apprentice incentive.
+| Apprentice (Year 1 to 2) | $18 to $22/hr | — | + $10,000 KAP incentive (housing/clean energy).
 Free TAFE eligible. |

-| Apprentice (Year 3–4) | $25–$32/hr | — | Wage scales steeply.
+| Apprentice (Year 3 to 4) | $25 to $32/hr | — | Wage scales steeply.
 Licensing at year 4. |

 The employed figures above are for tradies working for a company.
 Go out on your own — which is entirely viable once you're licensed — and the numbers shift significantly.
-A licensed plumber in Penrith charging $120–$180 per hour and running 6 jobs a week is clearing well over $150,000 a year.
+A licensed plumber in Penrith charging $120 to $180 per hour and running 6 jobs a week is clearing well over $150,000 a year.
 An electrician doing switchboard upgrades, solar installations and EV charger installs across Blacktown and The Hills can hit similar numbers.

 | Career Path | Time to Qualified | Study Debt | Starting Pay | Ceiling |